Emanuele-20/Search-A-Book-on-Google/Notes.md

-This challenge will be attack using NodeJS.
+## This challenge will be attack using NodeJS.

 1. Create a folder
 2. Initialize Git
 3. Create README file and a Notes file
 4. Inizialize Npm

-5. Create function
+5. Create function for fetch an API
 6. Add npm "node-fetch" package to use and run " fetch " on my command line application
 7. Manage the promise to console log the title, authors and publishing company for the first 5 books